vkochar/tweety/README.md

 The following **additional** features are implemented:

-- [x] Added placeholder text on UITextView on the New tweet and reply tweet screen.
+- [x] Added placeholder text on UITextView on the new tweet and reply tweet screen.
 - [x] Tech: Used **Codable** [Swift4] to parse, encode/decode JSON.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):